JetJet13/jetjet-theme-vscode/README.md

-### JetJet-Theme

-# Details
+# JetJet-Theme
-I designed this theme with JavaScript in mind.

 # Requirements
-This theme will only work for VS Code versions 1.11.0 and greater.
+This theme will only work for VS Code versions 1.8.0 and greater.

 Enjoy!
 ## Javascript